YouTube Kids comes to smart TVs

 The app still requires parental involvement and monitoring, which means you’ll sometimes have to put your foot down on channels that seem to only fuel rampant consumerism in kids by encouraging them to buy toys.
 (Or, rather, use this to your advantage to get the kids to do their chores and earn their allowance!)

-With the added support for smart TVs, YouTube Kids is now available on iOS, Android, Chromecast, and now TV platforms in 26 countries worldwide.
+With the added support for smart TVs, YouTube Kids is now available on iOS, Android, Chromecast and now TV platforms in 26 countries worldwide.

 0